rust-lang/book/nostarch/chapter14.md

 When you’ve made changes to your crate and are ready to release a new version, you change the `version` value specified in your *Cargo.toml* file and republish.
-Use the Semantic Versioning rules at *http://semver.org* to decide what an appropriate next version number is based on the kinds of changes you’ve made.
+Use the Semantic Versioning rules at *http://semver.org* to decide what an appropriate next version number is, based on the kinds of changes you’ve made.
 Then run `cargo publish` to upload the new version.

 ### Deprecating Versions from Crates.io with cargo yank

 Although you can’t remove previous versions of a crate, you can prevent any future projects from adding them as a new dependency.
 This is useful when a crate version is broken for one reason or another.
-In such situations, Cargo supports *yanking* a crate version.
+In such situations, Cargo supports yanking a crate version.

-Yanking a version prevents new projects from depending on that version while allowing all existing projects that depend on it to continue.
+*Yanking* a version prevents new projects from depending on that version while allowing all existing projects that depend on it to continue.
 Essentially, a yank means that all projects with a *Cargo.lock* will not break, and any future *Cargo.lock* files generated will not use the yanked version.